Skip to main content

 If you’re travelling from abroad and wondering what to pack, expect typically unpredictable British spring weather.
 Some years it’s warm enough to sit and have coffee outside during schools, other years we’ve had snow.
 You should bring a rain coat/umbrella for the walk from college to the Chemistry department (~5 minutes).
 The dress code is phd-casual but you might want to consider something smarter for the course dinner on Wednesday night.

-All food will be provided during the course and the college bar will be open during the evening sessions.
+All food will be provided during the course and the college bar will be open during most evening sessions.
 The nearest ATM and shops to college are about a 15 minute walk so bring what you need with you.

 Information on travelling to Durham is available here.
 Information about Collingwood college is here.
 Collingwood is about a 15-20 minute (uphill portions) walk from the train station or a 5 minute taxi ride.